Do you want your ad here?

 Step 1, the C compiler on MacOS/Linux platforms allows you to find where headers are located on a system.
 Often MacOS developers will use Brew (package manager) to install 3rd party libraries such as OpenCL, Tensorflow, etc.

 Step 2 This is where the magic happens.
-The jextract tool will generate the source code using --source.
-The -t is the output directory or namespace on the class path.
-These classes can be jarred up to be distributed for your app. -I (dash capitol ‘i’) specifies the directory of include files.
+The jextract tool will generate the source code using --output.
+The -t is the namespace on the class path.
+The older jextract tool used to compile the generated Java code, but now only outputs Java source code. -I (dash capitol ‘i’) specifies the directory of include files.
 If you want to target other directories just specify additional -I <dir_path_to_header_files> (Include switches).

 What about 3rd party C libraries?